Regulatory focus theory: Definition

 RFT refers to when a person pursues a goal in a way that maintains the person's own personal values and beliefs, also known as regulatory orientation.
 This theory operates on the basic principle that people embrace pleasure but avoid pain, and they then maintain their regulatory fit based on this standard.

-The regulatory focus is basically the way in which someone approaches pleasure but avoids pain.
+The regulatory focus is how someone approaches pleasure but avoids pain.
 An individual's regulatory focus concentrates on desired end-states, and the approach motivation used to go from the current state to the desired end-state.
 This theory differentiates between a promotion-focus on hopes and accomplishments, also known as gains.
 This focus is more concerned with higher level gains such as advancement and accomplishment.

 Another focus is the prevention-focus based on safety and responsibilities, also known as non-losses.
 This focus emphasizes security and safety by following the guidelines and the rules.

 These two regulatory focuses regulate the influences that a person would be exposed to in the decision-making process, and determine the different ways they achieve their goal, as discussed by RFT.
 An individual's regulatory orientation is not necessarily fixed.
 While individuals have chronic tendencies towards either promotion or prevention, these preferences may not hold for all situations.
 Furthermore, a specific regulatory focus can be induced.

+Regulatory focus can also differ across regions and cultures.
+For example, a study using word use on social media found that northern wheat-farming regions used more promotion-related words than southern rice-farming regions.
+Researchers have also found that asking people to focus on group identities tends to put people in a prevention mindset, whereas asking people to focus on themselves tends to put them in a promotion mindset.

 The value taken from interaction and goal attainment can be either positive or negative.
 The decision has positive value when people attempt to attain their goal in a way that fits their regulatory orientation and it will have negative value when people attempt to attain their goal in a way that does not fit their regulatory orientation.
 Regulatory fit allows value to be created by intensifying the commitment, based on one of the regulatory focus orientations.
-Making choices and fulfilling objectives are considered as activities, and with any activity, people can be more or less involved.
+Making choices and fulfilling objectives are considered activities, and with any activity, people can be more or less involved.
 When this involvement is strong, it can intensify the feelings and values about this activity, and the approach to the activity determines whether they are or are not satisfied with the outcome and method of achieving the outcome.

 This theory has noteworthy implications for increasing the value of life.
 For example, in interpersonal conflict, if each person experiences "fit", each one will be satisfied with and committed to the outcome.
 In the broad sense, for people to appreciate their own lives, they need to be satisfied and "feel right" about what they are doing, and the way they are doing it.
 If it is not satisfying, it is known as "non-fit", and they will not reach their desired goal.